huanqiwen/huanqiwen.github.io/_pages/about.md

 Welcome to my website.

 At present, I'm a graduate student majoring in Algebraic geometry at Sun Yat-sen University.
+My curent research interest include toric geometry and positivity of linear series.
+My career plan is to work in mathematics academia。